Piyush-Sharma-1/IITB-Insti-Chatbot/WRITEUP.md

-\# IITB Insti-Assist — Project Write-up

-\## 1.
-Chosen scope and why

-I picked the \*\*Academic Assistant\*\* scope — course registration, grading policy, exam rules, and academic calendar.
-I actually started out planning to build the Hostel \& Campus Life assistant, but after looking at what data was available for each, I switched.
-The academic rulebooks turned out to have much more precise, lookup-style content (specific grade codes like DD/FF/FR/DX, exact attendance percentages, specific fine amounts for exam malpractice) compared to hostel documents, which were more scattered across individual hostel pages and less consistent in format.
-Precise, factual content like this is a better fit for RAG, since it's easy to verify whether the retrieved answer is actually correct.

-\## 2.
-Data sources used

-I used 6 official IIT Bombay documents, all pulled directly from `acad.iitb.ac.in` and `iitb.ac.in` domains (not third-party aggregator sites):

-1\.
-UG Rule Book (Academic Office) — registration categories, attendance rules, exam weightage

-2\.
-Academic Calendar 2026–27 — semester dates, registration windows

-3\.
-Grading System document — letter grades and their meaning (DD, FF, FR, DX, II, AU)

-4\.
-M.Tech/MPP/M.Des/MBA Rules — postgraduate-specific policies (NPTEL/SWAYAM courses, course withdrawal)

-5\.
-UG Rule Book (older/full version) — broader undergraduate rules and academic malpractice overview

-6\.
-Disciplinary Actions for Academic Malpractice — exact penalties for specific violations (e.g. mobile phone in exam → FR grade)

-I deliberately kept this to 6 rather than adding more, since several other IITB rulebooks I found while searching were near-duplicates of documents I already had (IITB republishes similar rulebooks across years).
-Adding those would have added retrieval noise without adding new information.

-\## 3.
-Chunking strategy and why

-I used a fixed-size character chunking approach: \*\*1000 characters per chunk, with 200 characters of overlap\*\* between consecutive chunks.

-I chose fixed-size chunking over more complex approaches (like splitting by paragraph or by section headers) mainly for simplicity and reliability — the PDFs I extracted text from didn't have consistent, machine-readable structure (headers, bullet points, and numbered sections often got flattened into plain text during PDF extraction), so structure-aware chunking would have been unreliable without a lot of extra cleanup work.

-The 200-character overlap was important: without it, a fact that happens to sit right at a chunk boundary (e.g. "the fine for the second offense is Rs.
-1000" split right after "is") would get cut and potentially lost from both chunks.
-The overlap means most important facts appear fully intact in at least one chunk.

-With 6 documents totaling roughly 257,000 characters, this produced 324 chunks total.

-\## 4.
-System architecture

-\- \*\*Extraction:\*\* `pypdf` to pull raw text out of each PDF

-\- \*\*Embedding:\*\* `sentence-transformers` (`all-MiniLM-L6-v2`) — a free, local embedding model, so no per-query embedding cost

-\- \*\*Vector storage/search:\*\* FAISS (`IndexFlatL2`), storing all 324 chunk embeddings and doing brute-force nearest-neighbor search (fine at this scale — no need for approximate search methods)

-\- \*\*LLM:\*\* Groq API running Llama 3.1 8B Instant — chosen for its free tier and fast response times, since OpenAI's API requires paid credits

-\- \*\*Grounding mechanism:\*\* the prompt instructs the model to respond with an exact marker string (`NOT\_FOUND\_IN\_DOCUMENTS`) when the retrieved context doesn't answer the question, which the app then converts into a clear "I don't know based on the available documents" message with no sources shown.
-This was more reliable than trying to pattern-match every possible way the model might phrase a refusal.

-\- \*\*UI:\*\* Streamlit, with a chat-style interface

-\## 5.
-Bonus features implemented

-\- \*\*Live PDF upload:\*\* users can upload an additional PDF during a session, which gets chunked and embedded on the fly and merged with the base 324-chunk index for that session only (the original saved index on disk is never modified)

-\- \*\*Multi-turn conversational memory:\*\* follow-up questions like "what about FF?" are first rewritten into a self-contained question using recent chat history before retrieval, and the final answer prompt also includes recent conversation turns for context

-\## 6.
-Known limitations / what I'd improve with more time

-\- \*\*Fixed-size chunking is crude.\*\* It occasionally cuts a chunk in the middle of a table or a numbered list, which can lose some structure that would help the model.
-With more time, I'd try structure-aware chunking (e.g. splitting on section numbers like "5.2", "5.3" which appear throughout these rulebooks).

-\- \*\*No re-ranking step.\*\* Retrieval currently just takes the top-4 nearest chunks by embedding similarity.
-Sometimes a highly relevant chunk ranks 5th or 6th and gets missed.
-A re-ranking step (using a cross-encoder or asking the LLM to re-score retrieved chunks) would likely improve accuracy.

-\- \*\*The overlapping rulebooks (older vs newer UG rule books) sometimes retrieve near-duplicate chunks\*\*, taking up slots in the top-4 that could have gone to a more diverse set of sources.
-Deduplicating near-identical chunks across documents would help.

-\- \*\*Citation highlighting is partial.\*\* The app shows the full retrieved chunk text as supporting evidence, but doesn't highlight the exact sentence(s) the answer was based on within that chunk.
-A cleaner version would ask the model to also return the specific span of text it used, and highlight only that.

-\- \*\*No answer caching.\*\* Every question re-runs embedding + search + an LLM call, even if asked before in the same session.
-Caching repeated questions would reduce latency and API calls.

-\## 7.
-Testing performed

-I tested the system with:

-\- Direct factual questions answerable from a single document (e.g. "What grade do I get if caught with a mobile phone during an exam?" → correctly answered "FR grade" with the right source)

-\- Questions requiring synthesis across two documents (e.g. comparing FR vs DX grades)

-\- Out-of-scope questions (e.g. "What is the capital of France?") to confirm the system correctly refuses rather than hallucinating

-\- A live-uploaded hostel rules PDF, to confirm the upload feature retrieves correctly from newly added documents without breaking retrieval from the original 6
+# IITB Insti-Assist — Project Write-up

+## 1. Chosen Scope and Why

+I chose the **Academic Assistant** scope, which focuses on course registration, grading policies, examination rules, and the academic calendar.
+Initially, I planned to build the **Hostel & Campus Life Assistant**, but after reviewing the available data sources, I found that the academic documents contained much more structured and precise information.

+The rulebooks include well-defined policies such as grade codes (`DD`, `FF`, `FR`, `DX`), attendance requirements, registration rules, and exact penalties for academic malpractice.
+This type of factual, reference-based content is well suited for a Retrieval-Augmented Generation (RAG) system because retrieved answers can be easily verified against the original documents.

+---

+## 2. Data Sources Used

+I used six official IIT Bombay documents obtained directly from the `acad.iitb.ac.in` and `iitb.ac.in` domains.

+1. **UG Rule Book (Academic Office)** – Registration categories, attendance rules, examination policies, and grading.
+2. **Academic Calendar 2026–27** – Semester schedule, registration dates, and important academic deadlines.
+3. **Grading System Document** – Meanings of letter grades such as `DD`, `FF`, `FR`, `DX`, `II`, and `AU`.
+4. **M.Tech/MPP/M.Des/MBA Academic Rules** – Postgraduate regulations including NPTEL/SWAYAM courses and course withdrawal.
+5. **UG Rule Book (Older Version)** – Additional undergraduate regulations and academic malpractice policies.
+6. **Disciplinary Actions for Academic Malpractice** – Official penalties for examination violations (e.g., carrying a mobile phone during an exam results in an `FR` grade).

+I intentionally limited the dataset to these six documents because many other rulebooks available online were near-duplicates.
+Including them would have increased retrieval redundancy without providing significant new information.

+---

+## 3. Chunking Strategy

+The documents were split using **fixed-size character chunking**, with each chunk containing **1000 characters** and an **overlap of 200 characters** between consecutive chunks.

+I selected fixed-size chunking because the extracted PDF text did not preserve a reliable document structure.
+Section headers, bullet points, and numbered lists were often flattened during PDF extraction, making structure-aware chunking unreliable without significant preprocessing.

+The 200-character overlap helps preserve information that might otherwise be split across chunk boundaries.
+This ensures that important facts remain complete in at least one retrieved chunk.

+Across all six documents (approximately **257,000 characters**), this process generated **324 chunks**.

+---

+## 4. System Architecture

+- **PDF Extraction:** `pypdf`
+- **Embedding Model:** `sentence-transformers (all-MiniLM-L6-v2)`
+- **Vector Database:** `FAISS (IndexFlatL2)`
+- **Language Model:** Groq API using **Llama 3.1 8B Instant**
+- **Grounding Mechanism:** The model is instructed to return the exact token `NOT_FOUND_IN_DOCUMENTS` whenever the retrieved context does not contain the requested information.
+The application then converts this into a user-friendly message ("I don't know based on the available documents") without displaying misleading citations.
+- **User Interface:** Streamlit with a chat-style interface.

+---

+## 5. Bonus Features Implemented

+### Live PDF Upload

+Users can upload an additional PDF during a session.
+The uploaded document is chunked, embedded, and merged with the existing FAISS index for that session only.
+The original stored index remains unchanged.

+### Multi-turn Conversational Memory

+Follow-up questions such as *"What about FF?"* are automatically rewritten into complete, standalone questions using recent conversation history before retrieval.
+The final prompt also includes recent chat context, allowing the assistant to answer naturally in multi-turn conversations.

+---

+## 6. Known Limitations and Future Improvements

+Although the system performs well for factual academic queries, there are several areas for improvement.

+- **Fixed-size chunking** may split tables or numbered lists, reducing retrieval quality.
+Structure-aware chunking based on document sections could improve context preservation.

+- **No re-ranking stage** is currently used.
+The system retrieves the top four chunks directly from FAISS.
+Adding a cross-encoder re-ranker could improve retrieval accuracy.

+- **Duplicate retrievals** occasionally occur because the older and newer UG rulebooks contain similar content.
+Deduplicating highly similar chunks would increase retrieval diversity.

+- **Citation highlighting** currently displays the entire retrieved chunk rather than highlighting the exact sentence used to generate the answer.

+- **No caching** is implemented.
+Every query performs embedding, retrieval, and LLM inference even if the same question has already been asked.

+---

+## 7. Testing Performed

+The assistant was evaluated using multiple categories of queries.

+- **Single-document factual questions**
+  - Example: *"What grade is awarded if a student is caught with a mobile phone during an examination?"*
+  - The system correctly retrieved the disciplinary rules and answered **FR grade**.

+- **Multi-document reasoning**
+  - Example: Comparing the meanings and implications of **FR** and **DX** grades using information from multiple documents.

+- **Out-of-scope questions**
+  - Example: *"How are you ?"*
+  - The system correctly returned an "I don't know based on the available documents" response instead of hallucinating an answer.

+- **Live document upload**
+  - A hostel rules PDF was uploaded during runtime to verify that newly added documents could be retrieved correctly while maintaining access to the original academic knowledge base.